PantalonOrange/Mailviewer/README.md

 # MailViewer

-This program view mails via imap and tls connection.
+With this program you can view mails via imap and tls connection.
-Autorefresh is included.
+Autorefreshing display is included.

-These programs use the socket header from the socket api owned by scott klement
+This program uses the socket header from the socket api owned by scott klement
 -> https://www.scottklement.com/rpg/socktut/socktut.savf

 All copyfiles are included (QRPGLECPY)